robenkleene/collections/cards/computer-science.md

 - **What is a priority queue?** A queue with a priority property.
 - **What is a queue?
 When should it be used?** A first in, first out (FIFO) data structure.
 It's used when order is important.
 - **What is a stack?
 When should it be used?** A last in, first out (LIFO) data structure.
 The call stack and the memory stack are examples, it's also an easy optimization when populating a cache.
+- **What's the difference between implementing a stack and a queue using an array?** When removing an item to process, is it removed from the beginning (queue) or end of the array (stack).

 ## Algorithms